wet-boew/wet-boew-documentation/research/2018-12-long-documents.md

 Community meetings are being held every Tuesday at 200 boul. le Portage.
 Dates and locations of upcoming meetings will be posted as they are arranged.

 ## Who is the focus of this research project
-The research project will mainly target:
+The research project will mainly engage:
 * third party intermediaries
 * content creators
 * web publishers